olimorris/persisted.nvim/README.md

 - Automatically saves the active session under `.local/share/nvim/sessions` on exiting Neovim
 - Supports sessions across multiple git branches
-- Supports auto saving and loading of sessions with allowed/ignored directories
+- Supports autosaving and autoloading of sessions with allowed/ignored directories
 - Simple API to save/stop/restore/delete/list the current session(s)
+- Custom events which users can hook into for greater integration
 - Telescope extension to work with saved sessions

 ## :zap: Requirements